global-asp/lida-source/en/0006_eating-out.md

 # Eating out

 ##
-Kip wants to eat noodles.
+Kip feels like eating some noodles.

 ##
 Kip asks a friend to join him.

 ##
-They go to find a place where they can eat.
+They look for a place to eat.

 ##
-They find a place that sells noodles.
+They find somewhere that sells noodles.

 ##
 Kip and his friend find a table.